-Action 2-6.3: Require buildings in
+Action 2-6.3: Require buildings in neighborhood centers and commercial corridors to actively engage and exhance the public realm through such techniques as location of parking, ground-floor transparency, building orientation, and build-to and setback lines.

-neighborhood centers and commercial corridors to actively engage and whance the public realm through such techniques as location of parking, ground-floor transparency, building orientation, and build-to and setback lines.
+Action 2-6.4: Allow large grocery stores on sites

-Action 2-6.4: Allow large grocery stores on sites How would you suggest they do that?
-Micro managing economic viability is only a recipe for Policy 2-6.2: competitive pushback from existing businesses citywide and in the downtown.
-On sites outside of the downtown, proposod large grocepy stores must demonstrate that the store will not impact the viability of a ,similar use on a downtown site.
+How would you suggest they do sites outside of the downtown.
+On sites outside of the downtown, preposed large grocery stores managing must demonstrate that the store economic will not impact the viability of a viability is only a recipe for licv 2-6.2: Maintain the economic vitality of competitive businesses existing pushback from